harder-workshop/robosoft_2025/2-contributing.md

 # Contributing

 We are pleased to offer two different ways for participants to present their work at our workshop, accommodating a range of presentation styles and formats.
-All submissions will be reviewed for scientific mertic and alignment with the conference themes.
+All submissions will be reviewed for scientific merit and alignment with the conference themes.

 1. **Poster Presentation:** We invite researchers to submit a **1-2 page abstract** (including references) outlining their work.
 Submissions will be reviewed, and accepted participants will be required to prepare a **poster presentation** using the designated template.
 This option is ideal for those who wish to share their research findings, methodologies, and results in a structured, visual format.